-Brooke Ward Taira is Assistant Professor of Literacy Education at the University of Hawaiʻi at Mānoa, USA.
+Brooke Ward Taira is an Assistant Professor of Literacy Education at the University of Hawaiʻi at Mānoa, USA.

-Bingjie Zheng is a researcher in sociolinguistics and bi/multilingual education, and has a Ph.D. in Second Language Acquisition Program from the University of Wisconsin-Madison, USA.
+Bingjie Zheng is a researcher in sociolinguistics and bi/multilingual education and has a Ph.D. in Second Language Acquisition Program from the University of Wisconsin-Madison, USA.

 "This timely volume…offer[s] much-needed insights for educators to understand the languages, literacies, cultures, and other assets that children from non-dominant backgrounds bring to their schooling….This volume offers precisely this proleptic lens to help educators see the past, reimagine the future, and act on the present to rewrite the trajectories of long-lasting inequities."